-- 1. Principle of contributions to objectives

-- 2. Principle of objective

-- 3. Principle of primacy of planning

-- 4. Principle of efficiency of plans : It means that the amount contribution of plans should exceed the costs involved in their formulation and implementation.

-- 5. Principle of planning premises : Planning premises means the assumptions regarding environment which are likely to affect the implementation of plans.
+- 1. Principle of contributions to objectives - 2.
+Principle of primacy of planning - 3.
+Principle of efficiency of plans: It means that the amount contribution of plans should exceed the costs involved in their formulation and implementation. - 4.
+Principle of planning premises: Planning premises means the assumptions regarding environment which are likely to affect the implementation of plans.
 This Principle emphasizes the need for consistent planning premises.

-- 6. Principle of strategy and policy framework

-- 7. Principle of limiting factor : A limiting factor is one which creates problems in the way of achieving predetermined objectives.
+- 5. Principle of limiting factor: A limiting factor is one which creates problems in the way of achieving predetermined objectives.
 This Principle states that planner must recognize and solve the limiting factors in order to formulate effective plans.

-- 8. Principle of commitment
+- 6. Principle of commitment

-- 9. Principle of flexibility
+- 7. Principle of flexibility

-- Principle of navigational change: This principle states that a manager must constantly 10. monitor and review the conditions affecting the plans and redraw the plans if required by the changed conditions.
+- 8. Principle of navigational change: This principle states that a manager must constantly monitor and review the conditions affecting the plans and redraw the plans if required by the changed conditions.

-- 11. Principle of pervasiveness
+- 9. Principle of pervasiveness

-- 12. Planning coordination
+- 10. Planning coordination

-- 13. Principle of timing
+- 11. Principle of timing

-- Principle of participation/acceptance 14.
+- 12. Principle of participation/acceptance

-- Principle of competitive strategies 15.
+- 13. Principle of competitive strategies

+- 14. Principle of Alternatives